deanhsjones/Thread-Shed/README.md

 # Thread-Shed
-A learning exercise in pythin for clearing up data, string and list manipulation
+A learning exercise in python for clearing up data, string and list manipulation